Work At ACON

 What’s the remuneration and working details?

-We offer flexible working arrangements and a generous array of entitlements often above the National Employment Standards (NES) including:
+We offer flexible working arrangements and a generous array of benefits and entitlements often above the National Employment Standards (NES) including:

 • Salary Packaging up to $35,000 gross up value (i.e., currently up to $15,900 Expenses + $2,650 Meals, tax free).